jarumil/gastappbot/README.md

 3. **Specify your personal configuration:**
    Update the `config.json` file in the root directory with your specific configuration details.
 The file should include the following fields:
    - `sheet_data_name`: The name of the sheet in your spreadsheet where the data is stored.
-   - `data`: The path to the data class used for prompt generation.
+   - `prompt_model`: The path to the prompt generation class.
    - `voice`: The path to the voice-to-text processing class.
+   - `openrouter_models`: A list of models to be used by the bot.
    - `question`: The template for formatting questions.
    - `prompt`: The template for generating the prompt used by the bot.